Severe Weather

 Preparing for Severe Weather

-Make sure you have an emergency plan and an emergency kit for everyone in your family.
+Make sure you have an emergency plan, grab & go bag and emergency kit for everyone in your family.
 Stocking up on extra fuel and food, and stay tuned to radio and televisions stations for weather updates.

 Preparedness Tips